JAW EXPANSION SURGERY SPECIALIST IN SYDNEY

 They regularly perform jaw surgery and offer the highest standard of surgical care.
 An Oral and Maxillofacial surgeon’s approach ensures:

-• The best chance of a smooth recovery and long-term success
+• The best outcomes for recovery and long-term bite and airway function

-• Treatment guided by the most current medical and dental knowledge
+• Treatment based on current surgical and dental practice

-• Specialist medical expertise to manage complications, should they arise
+• Specialist medical expertise to manage any issues that arise

 Trust an Oral and Maxillofacial Surgeon for the best outcomes for your jaw expansion surgery.